1 Add Relevant Image

 Image Optimization For SEO Techniques

-As I mentioned above, you have to pay attention to properly select an image related to the web page content.
-From the image itself, the visitor gets an idea about the webpage and they feel it like a professional website, which helps you to earn a good user experience.
+As I mentioned above, you have to pay attention to properly selecting an image related to the web page content.
+From the image itself, the visitor gets an idea about the webpage and they feel it is a professional website, which helps you to earn a good user experience.

 Using images on your blog, you have to be vigilant.
 You are not allowed to use any copyright protected images from Google image search.
-You can face troubles later on, when the owner of the image find it out and he can take a legal action as well.
-But you don’t need to worry about it, as you can get royalty free images from the following sites –
+You could face trouble later on, when the owner of the image finds it out and he can take legal action.
+But you don’t need to worry about it, as you can get royalty-free images from the following sites. –

-You can get many online graphics tools like Stencil which help you to create awesome images as per your requirement.
+You can get many online graphics tools like Stencil, which help you to create awesome images as per your requirements.

 Before you upload an image to your server, the first thing to do is rename that image to a descriptive name that includes keywords you want the image to rank for.